 “Inboxes are like front doors.
 They stand between our personal lives and the busy world outside.
 The email traffic beyond the threshold is often a chaotic stream of noise.
 It’s easy to avoid opening the door.
 But inboxes are how we enter each other’s lives.
 And how lovely is it to step outside in a moment of stillness and experience nothing but fresh air?
 That’s the kind of email we can get excited about.”

 As entrepreneurs and small business owners, we have three responsibilities:

 Tell our story.
 Build an audience.
 Grow our business.

 It’s time we tell our story and capture the attention of anyone willing to listen.
 Sure, social media is essential, but according to Brian (Clark), email remains 40 times better at converting people than it.
 Just think about that for a minute.

-For those of you worried about my emotional wellbeing, thanks.
-I find comfort in knowing that I am not the only middle-aged Taylor Swift fan.
-I’m good. #grins
+And for those of you worried about my emotional wellbeing, thanks.
+I find total comfort in knowing that I am not the only middle-aged Taylor Swift fan.